alexman0145/MyAPIRestful/README.md

 ```
 Or use the API to check the product with method ``` GET ```

-For rename a product you can do process like method ``` POST ``` ensure that the ID than you use is good and Check the Database if work
+For rename a product you can do process like method ``` PUT ``` ensure that the ID than you use is good and Check the Database if work

 ## Step 4 :